igoramf/spotlight-ai/README.md

 ### Prerequisites
 - Node.js 18+
 - npm or yarn
-- **Operating System**: Developed and tested on Ubuntu Linux, but may work on other operating systems
 - API keys for:
   - Google Gemini AI
   - OpenAI (for transcription)